Orlando Health Heart Institute and the American Heart Association Transform Kids into All-Star Cooks

 Move over, Master Chef Junior.
 A slew of new kid cooks are in town.
 But this time, they’re cooking with a purpose.

-Recently, 40 local middle school students participated in a cook-off challenge, as part of the Orlando Health Heart Institute and the American Heart Association’s Kids Cook with Heart program.
+Recently, 30 local middle school students participated in a cook-off challenge, as part of the American Heart Association’s Kids Cook with Heart program sponsored by the Orlando Health Heart Institute.
 The challenge was the culmination of a five-week program designed to teach kids about nutrition, healthy meals, culinary skills and cooking safety, as well as foster life skills in advocacy, leadership, responsibility and teamwork.

 During the first week of the program, the young chefs learned knife skills from local professional chefs.
 Weeks two and three were focused on creative ways to prepare fruits and vegetables, as well as cooking methods for grains and pasta.
 Week four focused on safe handling and preparing of meat, as participants cooked up a mouthwatering, colorful plate of chicken fajitas.
-During the fifth and final week of the challenge, the kids demonstrated their skills in a cooking challenge where they prepared one of the recipes they learned throughout the program for a panel of celebrity judges and health experts.
+During the fifth and final week of the challenge, the kids demonstrated their skills in a cooking challenge where they prepared one of the program’s recipes for a panel of celebrity judges and health experts.

-It’s rel="noopener noreferrer" been well reported that obesity is an epidemic in our country.
-Our state isn’t rel="noopener noreferrer" immune to rising obesity rates, either.
-In Central Florida, 1 in 4 kids is rel="noopener noreferrer" obese, according to the American Heart Association.
+It’s been well reported that obesity is an epidemic in our country.
+In Central Florida, 1 in 4 kids is obese, according to the American Heart Association.
 Florida also ranks fourth in the nation for childhood obesity.

-Supporting programs like Kids Cook with Heart can help children learn the steps to get and stay healthy and the ways their diet can play an important role in maintaining good health.
-By supplying kids with the necessary knowledge, we might be able to prevent future generations from having heart attacks, strokes and other preventable chronic diseases and empower them to develop lifelong healthy habits.
+Supporting programs such as Kids Cook with Heart can help children learn the steps to get and stay healthy, and the ways their diet plays an important role in maintaining good health.
+By supplying kids with the necessary knowledge, we might be able to prevent future generations from having heart attacks, strokes and other preventable chronic diseases by empowering them to develop lifelong healthy habits.

 Talk to your Orlando Health Physician Associates Primary Care Doctor to schedule an appointment with our Registered Dietitians